pritoranta/educational_java_app/README.md

-Directories have their own readmes
+Main directories have their own readmes